 Then the Persians wanted to destroy the Jews; today the Persians want to destroy the state of the Jews.
 Same peoples, same tired story line.
 Throughout the generations, men like Haman, Herod, Hitler and Hussein have planned to annihilate the Jewish people.
 But God will not allow His people to be destroyed nor His purpose for them to be thwarted.

 Purim, the Feast of Lots, is observed on the fourteenth day of the Hebrew month of Adar (February-March).
 This is a celebration of the deliverance of the Persian Jews over one of the most dastardly plots in history to exterminate the Jewish people.

-The book of Esther in the Old Testament tells the story of how the beautiful Jewish woman Esther (Hadassah) and her cousin Mordecai thwart the evil Haman, who plots to massacre the Jews.
+The book of Esther in the Old Testament tells the story of how the beautiful Jewish woman Esther (Hadassah) and her cousin Mordecai thwarted the evil Haman, who plotted to massacre the Jews.

 The book of Esther has been referred to as “a monument in the history of anti-Semitism.”
 The anti-Semitism shown in the book of Esther is religiously based.
 The anti-Semitism shown in later Hellenistic-Roman literature through today is purely ethnic hatred.
 The Jewish people have faced elimination as a group many times through ancient, medieval, and modern societies.
 They have said, Come, and let us cut them off from being a nation; that the name of Israel may be no more in remembrance (Ps 83:4).

 At this time, the Hebrew people lived in Persia.
 Many of the Jews socialized with the Persians and became more and more worldly.
 They were accepted, integrated citizens who blended in to Persian life.
 In fact, a Jewish woman became the queen.
 Imagine their shock; in a moment their lives were drastically changed.
 Out of the blue, the Prime Minister convinced the King to destroy the entire Jewish nation.